Vasectomy and vasectomy reversalMale sterilization; Vasovasostomy; Vasoepididymostomy

 Epididymitis.This is an inflammation or infection of the epididymis, the coiled structure on the testicle where sperm are stored.
 This rare condition usually occurs within the first year and is treated with antibiotics, pain relievers, and heat or cold therapy.
 An open-ended vasectomy may reduce the risk for this complication.

-Testicular pain(or orchalgia) develops in some men.
+Testicular pain(or orchialgia) develops in some men.
 If this pain lasts longer than 3 months, it is called

 post-vasectomy pain syndrome (PVPS).The causes of PVPS are unclear.
 PVPS is first treated conservatively, with heat or cold therapy, rest, scrotal support, and pain relievers.
 If these methods do not work, other drug therapies (including injections of local anesthetics or steroids) may be tried.
 Transcutaneous electrical nerve stimulation (TENS) is another treatment.
 As a last resort, surgical interventions, including vasectomy reversal, may be required.
 Anewer technique called micro-denervation of the spermatic cord (MDSC) is currently being evaluated as therapy for PVPS.

 Prostate cancerhas been raised as a possible long-term complication.
-Most recent data does not support an association between vasectomy and prostate cancer risk.
+Most recent data does not support an association between either vasectomy or vasectomy reversal and prostate cancer risk.
 There does not need to be any change in choices for screening for prostate cancer based on history of having a vasectomy.

 Reversal Surgery (Vasovasostomy and Vasoepididymostomy)